-The nurse manager leads the infection control programme.
 Infection data is collated, analysed, trended, and reported to the Board.
 Antimicrobial prescribing is monitored.
 Monthly surveillance data is reported to staff.

 There are organisational COVID-19 prevention strategies in place including a COVID-19 pandemic plan.
-There have been two COVID-19 outbreaks since the last audit which were managed according to internal policy, contract, and legislative requirements.
+There has been one COVID-19 outbreak since the last audit which was managed according to internal policy, contract, and reporting requirements.
 Notifications and debriefing activities were completed as required.